suhaantanveer/esp32-RTos-Lift-System/README.md

 This project is a 6 floor elevator project aiming to simulate a real lift system as much as possible.
 The system won't take floor that are below the current floor while going up, the system includes a door open state, if you enter the same floor that the lift is on it will open the door before continuing.

-This project was made to learn embedded systems in more detail along side learning task scheduling and FreeRTOS in a trial and error basis.
+This project was built to learn embedded systems in more depth while experimenting with FreeRTOS and task scheduling through trial and error.

 # Features